At King John we pin our rewards system on achievement points and behaviour points creating a net plus or minus score.

 Creative and Performing Arts

 Students have been making the most of opportunities to develop their creativity and entertain us.
-A large number of students across all year groups were involved with both the dance show in February 2019 and the School Will Rock You performance in December 2018.
+A large number of students across all year groups are involved with both the dance show and the school production.

 The school runs a successful KJ Art Academy.
 Students benefit from a ‘rich’ offer including the LAMDA qualifications and the expertise of professional instructors in the creative and performing arts faculty.